zokypesch/ceria/Readme.md

 ![Screenshot](ERD.png)

 Don’t sad baby …..
-If you are using ceria you cant do it for 5 minutes
+If you are using ceria you can do it for 5 minutes

 ```
 SAY no to killing my time …